henrygd/social-image-server/readme.md

 From what I can tell, Facebook and LinkedIn (and likely others) don't support webp open graph images.
 If I'm wrong, let me know and I'll add it.

+### I changed my image but Twitter is still showing the old one

+Twitter seems to cache images for a long time.
+Try adding or removing a trailing slash, query parameter, or fragment to the URL in your tweet.

 ## Remote Browser Instance

-Use the `REMOTE_URL` environment variable to connect to an existing instance of Chrome.
+Use the `REMOTE_URL` environment variable to connect to an existing instance of Chrome or Chromium.

-This is only necessary / recommended if you're using docker or you don't want to install Chromium.
+This is only necessary if you're using docker or don't want to install Chromium.
+The server cannot stop / start your remote browser, so it will need to run independently for the lifetime of the server.

 ### Examples